 Recent research has linked sitting for long periods of time with several health concerns, including obesity and metabolic syndrome — a cluster of conditions that includes increased blood pressure, high blood sugar, excess body fat around the waist and abnormal cholesterol levels, not to mention chronic back pain.
 Too much sitting also seems to increase the risk of death from cardiovascular disease and cancer.
 (Source: Mayo Clinic)

-New furniture innovations such as hydraulic adjustable workstations and benches provide a possible solution to this growing concern.
+New furniture innovations, such as hydraulic adjustable workstations and benches, provide a possible solution to this growing concern.
+Even in the laboratory environment, laboratory workstations need to have the capability to be designed for the demanding environment and maintain productivity and efficiency.

 Recent studies are suggesting that all of this sitting in the American workplace is a hazard to our health.